DnFreddie/Notes/content/posts/SSD.md

 - *Erasing* can only be than at the [[Block_dev|block level]]

 ### Trimming
-TRIM is a command with the help of which the operating system can tell the solid state drive ([SSD](/SSD.md)) which data blocks are no longer needed and can be deleted, or are marked as free for rewriting
+TRIM is a command with the help of which the operating system can tell the solid state drive ({{< ref "posts[SSD](/SSD.md" >}})) which data blocks are no longer needed and can be deleted, or are marked as free for rewriting
 - Instead of deleting hole blocks of memory it enables to delete [[Block_dev#page|pages]]
-- Whenever a delete command is issued by the operating system or the user, the [SSD](/SSD.md) automatically sends a TRIM command to wipe the storage space being erased.
+- Whenever a delete command is issued by the operating system or the user, the [SSD]({{< ref "posts/SSD.md" >}}) automatically sends a TRIM command to wipe the storage space being erased.
 #etc
 >[!tip] To enalbe it permanetyly modyfiie
 >***/etc/fstab*** and add **discard option**